Advances in Phonons: From Band Topology to Phonon Chirality: Conclusions and Perspectives

-\textit{Topological Phonons}.
+} \textit{Topological Phonons}.
+The theory of topological phonons is derived from the topological band theory \cite{hasan2010colloquium, Qin2011Nov, Bansil2016Jun}.
+Theoretical predictions motivated experimental studies to directly measure Dirac and Weyl phonons and chiral phononic wave functions in the bulk states.
 Like electronic systems, topological phonons can give rise to phononic edge mode.
 It has been predicted that the double helicoidal surface phonon modes will emerge in transition metal monosilicides, such as FeSi and CoSi~\cite{zhang2018double,miao2018observation,jin2022chern}, whereas the flat surface phonon modes can be realized in MoB$_2$~\cite{zhang2019phononic} and high-$T_c$ conventional superconductor MgB$_2$~\cite{li2020phononic}.
 Experimental observation of these novel topological edge modes will be important for the understanding of topological bosonic excitations and related physical consequences.
-Surface sensitive probes, such as HR-EELS, will be a powerful technique to resolve this issue.
-IXS with grazing incident condition may also provide key insights.
+Surface sensitive probes, such as HR-MEELS, will be a powerful technique to resolve this issue.
+RIXS and IXS with grazing incident condition may also provide key insights. {With new experimental capabilities enabling selective excitation and detection of phonon modes, further topological phonon-driven phenomena in solids are likely to emerge.
+These advances also motivate applications in metamaterials, exemplified by topological phonon polaritons \cite{Guddala2021Oct} and robust phononic devices such as disorder-immune delay lines and one-way waveguides \cite{Zhang2018Mar, Cha2018Dec, Xi2025Jun}.}